kexu935/TinFeed/README.md

 * Implemented ViewPager with BottomBar that holds News/Save/Profile tabs' state in MainActivity concurrently
 * Utilized PlaceHolderView to support swipe gestures for liking/disliking the news
 * Integrated Retrofit, Rxjava and Picasso to present the latest news data captured from newsapi.org
-* Utilized Room to store favored news and user data
+* Utilized Room to store favored news and EventBus to communicate between fragments
 * Implemented RecyclerView and ViewModel to display news content dynamically